va3c/viewer/va3c-viewer-html5/readme.md

 ## Features
 <!-- and benefits -->

-* Provides fast, simple access to a thousand models, objects and HTML files - including al the Three.js amd Stemkoski examples
+* Provides fast, simple access to 3D models, objects and HTML files
+* Uses the DOM to provide very deep editing and control access to the imported models.
+* Opens for editing and manipulation any Three.js HTML files - including all the 175 Three.js and 83 Stemkoski code example files
+* Opens for editing.js, json, .obj, .stl, .dae, .wrl, and vtk files.
+Coming soon: .gltf
+* Enables CORS-compliant access to 1025+ sample data files hosted on GitHub
+* Demos online access to user files in their orginal GitHub home gh-pages folders
+		* No need to download/upload.
+		* No need to send your data to closed source walled-garden
+		* Process could be replicated on private CORS-compliant servers
-* Allows any geometry in any of the above to be position, scale and rotation guided by real-time sliders or via text data input
+* Updae positione, scale and rotation any geometry in any of the above - guided by real-time sliders or via text data input
-* Apply any of severl dozen pre-define materials to be applied to any mesh
+* Apply any of several dozen pre-define materials to any mesh
-* Edit every availabl parameter of any material on any selected object
+* Edit every available parameter of any material on any selected mesh
-* Select any object for editing by clicking it on screen.
+* Select any mesh for editing by clicking it on screen.
-* load a new drawing or insert new objects into current drawing.
+* Load a new drawing or insert new objects into current drawing.
 * Toggle the display wireframe and normals helpers
-* Add lights, shade and shadows to any model
+* Add lights, shading and shadows to any model

-This script is an update to the competition entry and winner of the second prize at the <a href="https://www.hackerleague.org/hackathons/aec-technology-hackathon-2014" target="_blank">AEC Technology Hackathon 2014</a>.
+* Set background to selected gradient or colors

 ##Team Members